gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/adaptive-survey-engine.md

 <div id="footnotes">
   <div id="fn:fn1" class="footnote">
     <a class="fn" href="#fnref:fn1">[<span class="footnote-number">1</span>]</a>
-    <span>Entropy of a continuous features is calculated by iterating over each numeric value and calculating entropy of the target for all target values where the attribute is greater than the threshold.</span>
+    <span>The C4.5 algorithm extends the ID3 algorithm to handle continuous features.
+Entropy of a continuous features is calculated by iterating over each numeric value and calculating entropy of the target for all target values where the attribute is greater than the threshold.</span>
   </div>
 </div>